-The Kiwi Compact Artificial Sky System is a powerful device able to reproduce any type of sky: 15+1 CIE/ISO defined skies, statistical skies and measured ones.
+The Kiwi Compact Artificial Sky System is an impressive device able to reproduce any type of sky: 15+1 CIE/ISO defined skies, statistical skies and measured ones.

-When all sensors are activated, a scan of the sky can be completed in less than one hour.
-Only one scan is required for infinite simulations.
-It is ideal for Climate Based Design because the scan guarantees the accuracy of a physical simulation for complex models and mathematical simulation guarantees the speed of the simulation of thousands of different weather conditions.
+When all sensors are activated, a scan of the sky can be completed in less than a hour.
+Only one scan is necessary for infinite simulations.
+It is ideal for Climate Based Design.
+After the scan the weather conditions can be applied on the model with the speed of computer and accuracy of physical simulation: the best of both worlds.

-The BEARS lab values the device, leading to one of their researchers filling a patent for the evaluation of the performance of complex fenestration systems under direct and diffuse daylight.
+BEARS lab appreciates a lot the device, one of their researchers has already filed a patent for the evaluation of the performance of complex fenestration systems under direct and diffuse daylight.
 The patent is managed by the Nanyang Technological University (NTU).